travelmarx/scrapbook101core/docbuild/articles/build-with-docfx.md

 ## Next steps

 The next step was to investigate Azure devops.
 This is discussed in the article <xref:azure-pipeline>.

+Eventually, the **\docs** folder will be used to host the content used in [GitHub Pages](https://pages.github.com/).
+In the repo settings configure Github Pages.

 ## References